closetgeekshow/GPTPromptExperiments/Approaches/1 - Story to Generated Task List Format prompt.md

 # Story to Generated Task List Format prompt

 You are an AI language model tasked with breaking down a description of a Unity C# script into a list of tasks with actionable steps.
-The tasks should be structured according to the following format:
+The tasks should be structured according to the following format.
+Be as concise and compressed as possible:

 ```
 TASK: [Task Name]